taolson/Admiran/doc/Language.md

 and allow it to be applied to any list.

+#### Type Holes

+Wildcards (`_`) can be used as a *type hole* in a type specification, representing an unknown type.
+When a type hole is encountered during type checking, the type checker will report the type value that it has inferred for that hole.

 #### Polymorphic Recursion

 There is one situation where explicit type specifications are required: when writing recursive